Order of Execution of Query Pipeline Features

 The query is now Harry Potter novel.

-The pipeline contains the two following Query parameters rules:
+3. The query pipeline contains the two following Query parameter rules:

 1. Override the aq query parameter to @source==Books if the query contains novel.